LexGridnev/coinmetro-cli/README.md

 This is the **Coinmetro-CLI**, now supercharged and **Gemini CLI Powered**!
 Originally a side project by [u2ros](https://github.com/u2ros/coinmetro-cli), this fork has evolved into an intelligent command-line interface for accessing the Coinmetro Crypto Exchange.
 With deep integration of Gemini AI, it offers advanced natural language processing for intuitive interaction and trading, alongside a robust Postman integration for API documentation.
 This project is driven by continuous innovation and code enhancements orchestrated by Gemini AI itself, promising a dynamic and intelligent trading experience that pushes the boundaries of AI-assisted command-line interaction.

-Coinmetro are a transparent, regulations compliant exchange that should appeal to newbies and pros.
+Coinmetro is a transparent, regulations compliant exchange that should appeal to newbies and pros.
 Visit [coinmetro.com](https://coinmetro.com/?ref=lexgri) to learn more about the different products they offer.

 Please note this is not an official Coinmetro product, it is in early stages, so use at your own risk or use demo mode.
 The application does not send your credentials to any third party in any way (feel free to examine the source)